 Dashboard

-Dashboard is available for IQ Server installations with Lifecycle or Auditor license.
+Dashboard is available for Lifecycle installations.
 To view the Dashboard, users should be assigned a Developer role for at least one application.

 Filters